Bon Jovi – Have A Nice Day (2005) Review

 This Romeo’s Still Bleedin’

-Now 43, Jon Bon Jovi is finally at an age which suits his lyrical tone.
+Now 43, Jon Bon Jovi is finally at an age that suits his lyrical tone.

 "The songs were more than music then,